 Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

-Basic Information on Okinawa
+Basic information of Okinawa

 Prefectural flower "Daigo"